 - This is the main document.
-It provides details of the Modification Proposal, an assessment of the potential impacts and a recommendation of how the Modification should progress. - Attachments A and B contain the proposed redlined changes to deliver the Modification's solution (BSC Sections and BSCPs respectively). - Attachment C contains the proposed new Category 3 document outlining the Business Rules to support this Modification. - Attachment D contains this Modification's Proposal Form. - Attachment E contains the Business Requirements for this Modification
+It provides details of the solution, impacts, costs, benefits/drawbacks and proposed implementation approach. - Attachments A and B contain the draft redlined changes to deliver the solution for P397 (BSC Sections and BSCPs respectively). - Attachment C contains the proposed new Category 3 document outlining the Business Rules to support this Modification. - Attachment D contains the Business Requirements for this Modification. - Attachment E contains the full responses received to the Panel's Report Phase Consultation.